taimone/closest-facilities-lookup/README.md

    - `openpyxl`

-   You can install these libraries using pip: ip install asyncio aiohttp pandas openpyxl
+   You can install these libraries using pip: pip install asyncio aiohttp pandas openpyxl

 3. **Google Maps Distance Matrix API Key**: The script uses the Google Maps Distance Matrix API to fetch the distances between the employee zip codes and the facility zip codes.
 You'll need to obtain an API key from the Google Cloud Console and replace the `API_KEY` variable in the script with your own API key.